 \subsection{Related work}

-The statistical analysis of the sliced Wasserstein distance has evolved alongside other projection-based distances.
-In particular, the max-sliced distance replaces the integral in \eqref{defn:sliced} with the maximum taken over all directions in $\mathbb S^{d-1}$.
-The first important results for these projection-based distances were developed specifically for each problem. \cite{weed2022estimation} derived expectation bounds with rates independent of the dimension for the max-sliced version (and a subspace generalization). \cite{Manole2022minimax} adapts the previous bounds to the sliced setting, extending their validity to a trimmed version of \eqref{defn:sliced}, proving the first distributional limit for the sliced Wasserstein distance and its trimmed version, for $p>1$ and $P\neq Q$ (in the sense that the asymptotic distribution vanishes if $P=Q$, as in \eqref{eq:tcl_intro}).
-Denoting by $F_{\theta,n}$ and $F_\theta$ the cumulative distribution function of the projected distributions along the direction of $\theta$, their asymptotic result is based on the weak convergence of the empirical process $\mathbb G_n(\theta,x) = \sqrt{n}(F_{\theta,n}(x)-F_{\theta}(x))$, along with Hadamard differentiability and the functional delta method.
+The statistical analysis of the sliced Wasserstein distance has evolved alongside other projection-based distances, such as the max-sliced distance, which replaces the integral in \eqref{defn:sliced} with the maximum over $\mathbb S^{d-1}$.
+The first important results for these projection-based distances were developed specifically for each problem. \cite{weed2022estimation} derived expectation bounds with rates independent of the dimension for the max-sliced version (and a subspace generalization). \cite{Manole2022minimax} adapted the previous bounds to the sliced setting, extending their validity to a trimmed version of \eqref{defn:sliced}, and proving the first distributional limit for the sliced Wasserstein distance and its trimmed version, for $p>1$ and $P\neq Q$ (in the sense that the asymptotic distribution vanishes if $P=Q$, as in \eqref{eq:tcl_intro}).
+Denoting by $F_{\theta,n}$ and $F_\theta$ the cumulative distribution function of the projected distributions, their asymptotic result is based on the weak convergence of the empirical process $\mathbb G_n(\theta,x) = \sqrt{n}(F_{\theta,n}(x)-F_{\theta}(x))$, along with Hadamard differentiability and the functional delta method.
 The work primarily focuses on the trimmed version and the assumptions are rather strong for the untrimmed setting, involving